antspy/quantized_distillation/README.md

 ```

-The code is written in [Pytorch](http://pytorch.org/) using Python 3.6.
+The code is written in [Pytorch 0.3](http://pytorch.org/) using Python 3.6.
 It is not backward compatible with Python2.x

+*Note* Pytorch 0.4 introduced some major breaking changes.
+To use this code, please use Pytorch 0.3.

 # Getting started